spilth/fcmg/source/getting-started.html.md

 7. Interact with the Console to the right of the Rift.
 8. Press the button for Create New.
 9. Choose a Starter Island to start from.
-   - Starter Grid is a good island for experimenting with Devices.
+   - **Large Grid Island** is a good island for experimenting with Devices.
 10. Enter a Name for your Island.
 11. Confirm the name.
 12. Wait for the Rift to switch to your new map.